Masoud2025/Use-just-special-characters-without-shift-key-on-keyboard/README.md

 # Use just special characters without the shift key on the keyboard

-## you can use special keys on the keyboard without pressing the shift key Faster, more productivity,
+## you can use special keys on the keyboard without pressing the shift key, Faster and more productivity,
 # How to Install AutoHotkey

 Before you can use cool AHK scripts or make your own, you'll need to install AutoHotkey on your system.